Positives for Marvell Technology Group Ltd. (MRVL) as stock gains in recent trading

 Marvell Technology Group Ltd. (MRVL): Who are the competitors?

-The company’s main competitors (and peers) include NVIDIA Corporation (NVDA) that is trading 102.95% up over the past 12 months and Texas Instruments Incorporated (TXN) that is 69.80% higher over the same period.
-Short interest in the company’s stock has fallen -3.91% from the last report on Jan 28, 2021 to stand at a total of 36.7 million short shares sold with a short interest ratio of 3.55.
+The company’s main competitors (and peers) include NVIDIA Corporation (NVDA) that is trading 104.93% up over the past 12 months and Texas Instruments Incorporated (TXN) that is 85.25% higher over the same period.
+Short interest in the company’s stock has risen 11.68% from the last report on Feb 11, 2021 to stand at a total of 36.52 million short shares sold with a short interest ratio of 2.79.